opendatazurich/opendatazurich_renku/README.md

-# OpenDataZurch data in Renkulab
+# OpenDataZurich data in Renkulab

 This repository is an example of how to work with OpenDataZurch data in Renkulab.
 The Dockerfile defines a session launcher with all the necessary packages installed.